esphome-libs/dsmr_parser/README.md

 [matthijskooijman](https://github.com/matthijskooijman) is the original creator of this DSMR parser.
 [glmnet](https://github.com/glmnet) and [zuidwijk](https://github.com/zuidwijk) continued work on this parser in the fork [glmnet/arduino-dsmr](https://github.com/glmnet/arduino-dsmr).
 They used the parser to create [ESPHome DSMR](https://esphome.io/components/sensor/dsmr/) component.
 After that, the work on the `arduino-dsmr` parser stopped.
-Since then, some issues and unmerged pull requests have accumulated.
-Additionally, the dependency on the Arduino framework causes various issues for some ESP32 boards.
-This fork addresses the existing issues and makes the parser usable on any platform.

 ## The reasons `dsmr_parser` fork was created
 * Dependency on the Arduino framework limits the applicability of this parser.
 For example, it is not possible to use it on Linux.